MicrosoftDocs/m365copilot-docs/docs/declarative-copilot-capabilities-ids.md

 1. Browse to [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) and sign in with your admin account.

-1. Select your user avatar in the upper right corner and select **Consent to permissions**.:
+1. Select your user avatar in the upper right corner and select **Consent to permissions**.

 1. Search for `Sites.Read.All` and select **Consent** for that permission.
 Follow the prompts to grant consent.
 Repeat this process for `Files.Read.All`.